angelhodar/simple-tasks-manager-vue/README.md

 ### Observations and areas of improvements

-1. Unit tests cant be executed at the moment because of an [issue](https://github.com/nuxt/ui/issues/3213) with Nuxt UI.
-2. Pagination state should be handled in URL for better link sharing.
+1. Pagination state could be handled in URL for better link sharing.
 I already did that for React in this [blog post](https://angelhodar.com/blog/reusable-usequeryparams-hook-nextjs-validation-zod)
-3. When performing any action over a task, it is always recommended to add an extra confirmation step dialog.
+2. When performing any action over a task, it is always recommended to add an extra confirmation step dialog.